Keyword match breakdown

 Around 10 to 15 seconds on the Pro model, closer to 7 seconds on the Free model.
 We show a live status message during generation so you know it is still running.

-Yes.
-Each regeneration saves a new version so you can compare them side by side.
-Free accounts have three tailors per month total.
-Pro accounts have unlimited.
+Yes, up to 3 times per job (lifetime cap on every tier, which prevents reroll loops).
+Each regeneration saves a new version so you can compare side by side.
+Free accounts have three tailors per month total (shared with cover letter, rejection analysis, and builder enhancements).
+Pro accounts have unlimited monthly tailors within the same 3-per-job cap.

 Matched and missing keywords named exactly.
 No opaque score, no black-box percent.